 Linji said, “There is a true person with no rank, who is always coming and going through the portals of your face.”

-– PZI Miscellanous Koans, Case 38b & Book of Serenity, Case 38
+– PZI Miscellaneous Koans, Case 38b (Record of Linji) & Book of Serenity, Case 38

 John revisits the awakenings and koans of the great teachers, among them Yunmen and his teachings.
 In the layered quality of the teachings there is a common thread in our lineage: we are all in it together, all held by this great path, we put ourselves in the vessel and see what happens.
-Each of us holds a piece of the story.
-Trust the piece you hold.
+Each of us holds a piece of the story—trust the piece you hold.
 As recorded Fall Sesshin 2019.

 John talks about the warm intimacy of the ‘the dark’ – the uncolonized zone where koans work with us.
 Intimacy in teachings is used often as an equivalent for enlightenment.
 Koans open gates and bring us inside that mystery.
 Some categories of koans: Predicament koans, Heart Changing koans, Inquiry koans and more.

 John opens the evening with the koan “The True Person of No Rank.”
 It goes something like this: “There is a true person of no rank who is always coming and going from the portals of your face.”
 Who is that person of no rank?
 Linji was a great teacher and the ancestor of most of the koan lines of Zen and this is a koan of his.
 It has been used since ancient times as a meditation both for beginners and advanced students.
 Probably the best way to work with it is to play with it.
 Don’t rank how you are doing.
 Just let it keep you company, like an animal would.
 You forget about it, but every time you look, there it is!
 And after a while it doesn’t go away.
 October 17, 2013.